siddhesh1797/House_Grade_Prediction_Project/README.md

 •	Build a model

-•	Make and submit predictions
+•	Made and submit predictions

 Thank you!!!